Carducci Art Law | Indipendent practice in international art, cultural property and heritage law, arbitration, ADR, litigation

 iv) More recently the EU Parliament sought his expertise and views as to a Draft Instrument on the Return of Looted Cultural Objects in Connection to the Second World War

-v) Authored a treatise on art restitution and several articles in leading law reviews
+v) Authored a treatise on international art restitution and some 20 articles on art and cultural property law in leading law reviews and books

 A recognized expert in the implementation of the following UNESCO Conventions: